ip-num-tools/ristex/README.md

 }
 ```

-Start by parsing the registry line
+Start by parsing the registry in the version line

 ```
 // prints "ripencc"